Sumitra-das-guptta/java-clean-code-shortnote/README.md

-# Clean Code of JAVA Language
+# Clean Code Documentation for JAVA Language

 ## Definition

 Clean code is code that is easy to understand and easy to change.
-Clean code is a code that is easy to read, like a book where each word transforms into a picture and you can actually visualize everything like watching a movie, in short, should be readable by Humans.
+Clean code is a code that is easy to read, like a book where each word transforms into a picture and anyone can actually visualize everything like watching a movie, in short, should be readable by Humans.

 ## Importance of Writing Clean Code

-Writing clean code is important because it allows you to clearly communicate with the next person who works with what you've written.
+Writing clean code is vital because it allows one to communicate effectively with the next person who will be working with it.
 Being able to return to previously written code and understand what it does is key, especially in the software development world.
-With clean codes, you are reducing the cost of maintenance, making it easy to fix bugs.
+Clean coding reduces the cost of maintenance, making it easy to fix bugs.

 ## Characteristics of Clean Code